Comparing Implant Retained Dentures Vs. Conventional Dentures

 A Basic Insight On Implant Retained Dentures Vs. Conventional Dentures

 Although conventional dentures are cost-effective and won’t burden your pockets as much, they would hurt your health.
-Massive bone loss and facial changes will happen should you choose conventional dentures and can’t be avoided.
+Massive bone loss and facial changes will happen should you choose conventional dentures, and can’t be avoided.

 Implant Retained versus Implant Supported Dentures: What’s The Difference Between The Two?